Charleston, Illinois: Parks and Recreation

 Charleston has seven parks (one of which is a state park) and six trails, only one of which is not part of Lake Charleston (the Lincoln Prairie Grass Trail).

 Lake Charleston

-Lake Charleston lies approximately two miles (3km) southeast of the city center.
+Lake Charleston lies approximately two miles (3 km) southeast of the city center.
 It covers 330 acres of surface area, and has a maximum depth of 12 ft and average depth of 5.7 ft.
 Fishing and boating are allowed, although there is a no-wake regulation.
 There are five trails in the park area around the lake, with the longest trail looping around the lake with a length of 3.6 mi.